TheSurlyGent/discordbot/README.md

 2. `roll`: The bot rolls a six-sided dice and responds with the result (a random number from 1 to 6).
 3. `add`: The bot adds any numbers included in the message and responds with the result.
 4. `div`: The bot divides any numbers included in the message and responds with the result.
+5. `mul`: The bot multiplies any numbers included in the message and responds with the result.
+6. `sub`: The bot subtracts any numbers included in the message and responds with the result.

 # How to Use

 1. Add the bot to your Discord server.
-2. Use the bot's commands by typing the desired keyword followed by any necessary parameters.
+2. Use the bots' commands by typing the desired keyword followed by any necessary parameters.
-   For example, to roll a dice, send the message: `roll` To add numbers, send the message: `add 5 10 15`
+   For example, to roll a die, send the message: `roll` To add numbers, send the message: `add 5 10 15`
    To divide numbers, send the message: `div 20 2`
+   To multiply numbers, send the message: `mul 3 4`
+   To subtract numbers, send the message: `sub 100 30`
 3. If you want the bot to send the messages privately, prefix your message with a question mark `?`.
    For example: `?hello`

-he bot will respond with the appropriate message in the same channel where the command was issued or in a private message if the command is prefixed with `?`.
+The bot will respond with the appropriate message in the same channel where the command was issued or in a private message if the command is prefixed with `?`.

 # Deployment